AmirMustafa/AJAX-Form-Submit-Laravel-5.4/readme.md

 This project is developed in Laravel 5.4.
-It will help us to send form data in Laravel with the help of AJAX.
+It will help us to send Form data in Laravel with the help of AJAX.

 ## Installation